GLOBAL SYNTHETIC VISION

 ForeFlight’s advanced hazard awareness capability and backup attitude indicator is now available on the iPhone, and it looks fantastic!
 See detailed 3D terrain, obstacles, and runways in full screen Portrait or Landscape mode, and pair with an AHRS-capable ADS-B receiver like Sentry or compatible Garmin equipment for dynamic backup attitude and traffic display.
 The iPhone also supports Glance Mode, allowing you to swipe within Synthetic Vision to view terrain and traffic in any direction.

-Available on all supported iPhones other than the iPhone 5, 5S, and iPhone SE.
+Available on all supported iPhones other than the iPhone 5, 5S, and iPhone SE (1st Generation).

 Watch the video

 ForeFlight Synthetic Vision provides a backup glass cockpit that can help you stay aware of your position and surroundings in normal and emergency operations.